rendoarsandi/chess-LLM/conductor/product.md

 - **Persistent Storage:** Comprehensive logging of games, moves, and player statistics in a local SQLite database.
 - **Live Leaderboard:** Real-time ELO tracking and rankings for all participating models.
 - **Detailed LLM Profiles:** Interactive profiles for each model featuring ELO history graphs and head-to-head performance metrics.
+- **Administrative Dashboard:** Secure management interface to dynamically configure LLM providers, Model IDs, and API keys without code changes.
+- **Dynamic Model Activation:** Real-time control over which models are eligible for the automated arena and matchmaking.

 ## Future Roadmap
 - **OpenRouter Integration:** Expanding beyond the current prototype to support a vast array of models via OpenRouter.